gesellix/go-webhook/README.md

 # go-webhook

-A Webhook Consumer in Golang
+A more or less generic Webhook Consumer in Golang